knative/serving/docs/scaling/README.md

 Even though a `revision` is not referenced by any `route`, a minimal pod count as specified by `autoscaling.knative.dev/minScale` is guaranteed.
 Non-routed `revisions` will be garbage collected after `stale-revision-create-delay` (default 24h).
-If you want save resource for non-routed `revisions`, you should manually delete them.
+If you want save resource for a non-routed `revision`, you should manually delete it.